INTERVIEW BY ARTO LEHTINEN AND MARKO SYRJALA

 It does, but it’s tough.
-I mean, now especially because everything is seasonal.
-We tour in the winter or we tour in the summer.
-You have to figure out what to do and making money off of albums is harder than it used to be.
-But it’s now where we re-established a new deal now and that will change things financially too.
+I mean, now, especially because everything is seasonal.
+We tour in the winter, or we tour in the summer.
+You have to figure out what to do, and making money off of albums is harder than it used to be.
+But it’s now where we re-established a new deal now, which will change things financially.
 And we are starting to get offers to tour other parts of the world that we never have because of that Mexico show.
 We have already been offered a whole South American tour.
 So that will happen in an off-season market.
-So now our year is starting to fill up already next year with South America and probably Japan again and definitely the summer here.
+Our year is starting to fill up already next year with South America and probably Japan again and definitely the summer here.
 And then we will try to squeeze in the US somehow and try to get this album done.

 A NEW LIZZY BORDEN ALBUM OR NOT?

-So regarding the Lizzy Borden albums, the previous album APPOINTMENT WITH DEATH came out in 2007 and the album before that was DEALING WITH THE DEVIL in 2000.
+Regarding the Lizzy Borden albums, the previous album, APPOINTMENT WITH DEATH, came out in 2007, and the album before that was DEALING WITH THE DEVIL in 2000.
 There is a seven-year gap.
-Does that mean there will be a seven-year gap to get a new album out because you haven’t however rushed releasing new albums?
+Does that mean there will be a seven-year gap to get a new album out because you haven’t, however, rushed releasing new albums?

-Yeah, well the music industry collapsed, especially in the United States.
-From what I hear on this tour, they were telling me that the physical CD will be gone in Europe in 2013.
+Yeah, well, the music industry collapsed, especially in the United States.
+From what I hear on this tour, they told me that the physical CD will be gone in Europe in 2013.
 I don’t know if it’s true or not, but I keep hearing it.
-So, it’s like we put out DEAL WITH THE DEVIL and we were very disappointed with the way it was marketed and no one did anything and it just kind of came out there and most people don’t know that it is out there.
-APPOINTMENT WITH DEATH they did a little bit better only because everyone liked it so much.
-The reviews were so good and it kind of built up steam.
-We had two videos and we were doing so well in the US with it.
-So to put out another one I want to make sure it gets heard and it gets exposed but the industry has been so rocky and so crazy that I haven’t been in a rush to throw it out there.
-I know that it will get to our fans but I want it to get beyond that.
+So, it’s like we put out DEAL WITH THE DEVIL, and we were very disappointed with the way it was marketed, and no one did anything, and it just kind of came out there, and most people don’t know that it is out there.
+APPOINTMENT WITH DEATH, they did a little bit better only because everyone liked it so much.
+The reviews were so good, and it kind of built-up steam.
+We had two videos, and we were doing so well in the US with it.
+So to put out another one, I want to make sure it gets heard, and it gets exposed, but the industry has been so rocky and so crazy that I haven’t been in a rush to throw it out there.
+I know that it will get to our fans, but I want it to get beyond that.
 And then I want to write a record that is the best record we’ve ever done.
-In order to do that you have kind of got to – I thought APPOINTMENT WITH DEATH was like that album came full circle because it was influenced by Lizzy Borden.
-It kind of went through our whole catalog and it was kind of influenced by us, so now that we have done that it is time to move on to try and do something and break new ground.
+To do that, you have kind of got to – I thought APPOINTMENT WITH DEATH was like that album came full circle because Lizzy Borden influenced it.
+We kind of influenced it kind of went through our whole catalog, and it, so now that we have done that, it is time to move on to try and do something and break new ground.
 It is a little bit harder to do that.
-You write 10 songs and you throw nine out and you get one gem, you know?
+You write ten songs, and you throw nine out, and you get one gem, you know?
 You keep doing that over and over until you have an album.
 So that’s kind of why it is taking a little longer, but we are getting there.

-You know, you make every record like it’s going to be your last.
-I think we will make the next one and there might be ten more but we’re going to make it like it’s the last one which we put out, you know?
-You just don’t know how it’s going to go down and how everything goes, but I hope there’s more records.
+You know you make every record like it’s going to be your last.
+I think we will make the next one, and there might be ten more, but we’re going to make it like it’s the last one which we put out, you know?
+You don’t know how it will go down and how everything goes, but I hope there are more records.
 But I don’t know.
-If we work on this next one we will work on it like it will be the last.
-Like I said, we could make ten after that, but we don’t know.
+If we work on this next one, we will work on it like it will be the last.
+As I said, we could make ten after that, but we don’t know.

-According to a couple of recent interviews you have said that if there’s going to be a new album then it’s going to be something really completely different than anything you have done.
-Do you already have a picture what we can except from the next Lizzy Borden album?
+According to a couple of recent interviews, you have said that if there’s going to be a new album, it will be something completely different from anything you have done.
+Do you already have a picture of what we can expect from the next Lizzy Borden album?

-Well, I mean I want to get back to song structure.
-We’ve done it in the past, but to me I want to get back to the hook song, the song that stays with you.
-I mean, we can’t go on stage without playing “Me Against the World” or “American Metal”, and there is a reason for that.
-Those songs have been around for so long because they were well-structure songs.
-With APPOINTMENT WITH DEATH we had so many guitar players on it; we knew that they were coming in so we would extend the guitar solo parts.
+Well, I mean, I want to get back to song structure.
+We’ve done it in the past, but to me, I want to get back to the hook song, the song that stays with you.
+I mean, we can’t go on stage without playing “Me Against the World” or “American Metal,” and there is a reason for that.
+Those songs have been around for so long because they were well-structured songs.
+With APPOINTMENT WITH DEATH, we had so many guitar players on it; we knew that they were coming in, so we would extend the guitar solo parts.
 We would extend these sweeping keyboard parts and stuff like that, and I kind of want to go back to song structure.
-I also want to do some things that we have never done, so I am trying to go in that direction as well where it is new to us and it is really new.
+I also want to do some things that we have never done, so I am trying to go in that direction as well, where it is new to us, and it is new.
 And we’re using technology to do that.
 Every Lizzy Borden record has been different than the one before it.
-If you listen to LOVE YOU TO PIECES and you listen to MASTER OF DISGUISE, you would be hard pressed to say it was the same band except for the singing.
+If you listen to LOVE YOU TO PIECES and listen to MASTER OF DISGUISE, you would be hard-pressed to say it was the same band except for the singing.
 So I don’t feel that we are stuck in any – we’re not like AC/DC where we have to do a certain thing.
 We can do anything that we want.
 And what I want right now is to do something challenging for me.
-It doesn’t mean it has to be complicated, it just means it has to be sonically a certain way, and I don’t want to have to – like I said, APPOINTMENT WITH DEATH was the end of that whole kind of thing and now I want to continue with doing something really interesting.
-It will still be Lizzy Borden and hopefully it will be 10 songs that people want to hear.
+It doesn’t mean it has to be complicated, and it just means it has to be sonically a certain way, and I don’t want to have to – as I said, APPOINTMENT WITH DEATH was the end of that whole kind of thing, and now I want to continue with doing something really interesting.
+It will still be Lizzy Borden, and hopefully, it will be ten songs that people want to hear.

-To me it sounds like that you are planning on doing something like what you did on MASTER OF DISGUISE?
+It sounds like you are planning on doing something like what you did on MASTER OF DISGUISE?

-In a way, but not musically but it’s going to be definitely a departure.
-Definitely something where I want to listen to this record and be blown away by it.
+In a way, but not musically, but it’s going to be definitely a departure—definitely something where I want to listen to this record and be blown away by it.
 I don’t want to say, well, I think everyone is going to like this record.
-I really want to like it and I want to listen to it, so I want to make that record where I am in a fast car and I am turning it on and loving it, so that is the kind of record I am looking forward to.
-I want to be the biggest fan of that record, so that is kind of where I am putting a lot of pressure on it but I want to make classic songs.
+I want to like it, and I want to listen to it, so I want to make that record where I am in a fast car, and I am turning it on and loving it, so that is the kind of record I am looking forward to.
+I want to be the biggest fan of that record, so that is kind of where I am putting a lot of pressure on it, but I want to make classic songs.
 When we put out a record, we play it.
 We played 7 or 8 songs off of APPOINTMENT WITH DEATH and made no bones about it.
-We still play 3 or 4 because we are a band that lives in the present and looks to the future and that’s what I want to continue to do.
+We still play 3 or 4 because we are a band that lives in the present and looks to the future, and that’s what I want to continue to do.
 I don’t want to live in the past.
-We do play older songs but I am not tied to them.
+We do play older songs, but I am not tied to them.

 Last year you spent some time in Stockholm writing new material.
 Did you get anything done during those sessions?

 Yeah.
 Well, we were experimenting.
 That was the first phase of it.
-We wrote one song with – we sat and wrote in a cabin somewhere and then we wrote different songs and those songs probably ended up on the record.
-We didn’t think about what we had done we were just trying to do something, write something interesting.
+We wrote one song with – we sat and wrote in a cabin somewhere, and then we wrote different songs, and those songs probably ended up on the record.
+We didn’t think about what we had done; we were just trying to do something, write something interesting.
 And some of those songs came out really good.
-And just recently we did a session where we had seven or eight new songs that were right on the money.
-So we are going to go back after this tour and start hammering on those and start tweaking into the direction we wanted.
+And just recently, we did a session where we had seven or eight new songs that were right on the money.
+We will go back after this tour and start hammering on those and start tweaking in the direction we wanted.
 We are going to play one new song tonight.

 NEW AND OLD BLOOD